Dake888/ton-nft-sell-alerts/README.md

 3. **Select the addresses of NFT collections to track by changing the collections_list.**

 You can change the time cutoff data at any time by changing the number in lastUtime to the date and time you need in unix format.

+Was the bot helpful to you?
+I am very happy, if it is ^^ For donations - EQC7QQ4yZGuNr-qJYOcg-w8hP7EdF29rok-d84fXTKRuUq0-